Elizabeth (Liz) Armstrong Hall writes nonfiction stories and books for kids and grownups.

 She swims with the Freedom Aquatic Club (US Masters) team.
 A certified swimming instructor, she teaches adults how to swim.

-A native of Allentown, Pennsylvania, Liz lives in Prince William County, Virginia with her husband, Ray.
+A native of Allentown, Pennsylvania, Liz lives in Prince William County, Virginia with her husband, Ray and Airedale Terrier, Ralph.